TwigBush/docs/content/en/index.md

 ---
 seo:
   title: TwigBush - GNAP Authorization Server for Modern Access Control
-  description: Production-ready implementation of RFC 9635 (GNAP) in Go.
-Enable secure, key-bound, just-in-time access control for humans and AI agents with TwigBush.
+  description: TwigBush is an early GNAP Authorization Server written in Go.
+We’re building an open source community to advance secure, key-bound, just-in-time access control for humans and AI agents.

 ---

 ::u-page-hero